Estelle2019/learngit/readme.txt

 Git is a distributed version control systen.
-Git is free software.
+Git is free software distributed under the GPL.
-Today is the first day.